-Community Associations Institute (CAI) recommends that members become educated as to their responsibilities, if any, to the FDCPA, as it evolves and as it is interpreted in the case law in various jurisdictions.
-While third party collectors encompass attorneys and other collection agencies, management companies, as agents, are largely exempt (with the exception of certain jurisdictions).
-CAI supports the exemption of management companies from the Act and encourages conservative definitions under the Act to best preserve the balance of due process owed to debtors with the right of a private property owner to aggressively pursue money owed to it.
+CAI recommends that owners become educated as to their responsibilities, if any, to the FDCPA and state law, as it evolves and as it is interpreted in the case law in various jurisdictions and comply with the same.
 CAI opposes duplicative legislation at the state level that imposes state penalties for violations that are already incorporated within the FDCPA.
+CAI supports legislation that accomplishes any of the following: